tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 At last he heard them, and he knew by the sound that Farmer Brown's girl was coming in a hurry.
 She had heard the noise of the hens and was coming to find out what it was all about.
-Unc' Billy hoped that now Jenny Skunk would retreat through the hole in the floor and give him a chance to escape.
+Uncle Billy hoped that now Jenny Skunk would retreat through the hole in the floor and give him a chance to escape.

 "She's coming!
-Farmer Brown's girl is coming, Sis Skunk!
-Yo' better get away while yo' can!" whispered Unc' Billy.
+Farmer Brown's girl is coming, Sister Skunk!
+You better get away while you can!" whispered Uncle Billy.

 "I hear her," replied Jenny calmly.
 "I'm waiting for her to open the door for me to go out.
 It will be much easier than squeezing through that hole."

-Unc' Billy gasped.
+Uncle Billy gasped.
 He knew, of course, that it was Jenny Skunk's boast that she feared no one, but it was hard to believe that Jenny really intended to face Farmer Brown's girl right in her own henhouse where Jenny had no business to be.
 He hoped that at last Jenny's boldness would get her into trouble.
 Yes, he did.
 You see, that might give him a chance to slip away himself.
 Otherwise, he would be in a bad fix.

 The latch on the door rattled.
-Unc' Billy crept into one of the nests, but frightened as he was, he couldn't keep from peeping over the edge to see what would happen.
+Uncle Billy crept into one of the nests, but frightened as he was, he couldn't keep from peeping over the edge to see what would happen.
 The door swung open, letting in a flood of light.
 The hens stopped their noise.
 Farmer Brown's girl stood in the doorway